Nikon D7500 Review – first impressions. With aperture mode and shutter mode picture samples.

-I have to say I was quite stunned upon reviewing these two pictures, especially the first one.
-At the frightening level of ISO 51200, the noise output actually felt lesser than that in the cathedral picture above.
-And once dropped to 6400, it’s only noticeable at beyond 50 per cent zoom in of the original size.
-At this point, I was more or less convinced the no-low-pass-filter, new CMOS sensor of the D7500 is as good as Nikon says.
+I have to say I was quite stunned upon reviewing the above two pictures, especially the first one.
+At the ghastly level of ISO 51200, the noise output actually felt lesser than that of the cathedral picture.
+And once dropped to 6400, it’s only noticeable beyond 50 per cent zoom in of the original size.
+At this point, I was more or less convinced the no-low-pass-filter, new CMOS sensor of the D7500 is indeed as good as Nikon says.

-BTW, all shots in this post were taken with auto white balance.
-And with ISO on auto.
-Focus was also on auto, and as you can clearly see, the camera was handling all aspects beautifully.
+BTW, all shots in this post were taken with auto white balance and ISO.
+Focus was also on auto.
+As you can clearly see, the camera was handling all aspects brilliantly.

-Right, this is Photoshop enhanced, primarily for the purpose of further controlling the noise level in the darks, and the balancing highlights and shadows.
-Sharing this to show that the higher ISO outputs from the D7500 are more than manageable in an editing software.
+Right, this portrait orientation one is Photoshop enhanced, primarily for the purpose of further controlling the noise level in the darks, and balancing highlights and shadows.
+Sharing this to show that the higher ISO outputs from the Nikon D7500 are more than manageable in an editing software.
 I did the clean-up in less than 5 minutes.